andreanovoa/real-time-bias-aware-DA/tutorials/README.md

    conda create --yes --name da-env python=3.9 conda activate da-env
    ```
-4. Install the requirements of the main repository and the additional requirements for the tutorials:
+4. Install the required packages for the repository:
    ```
-   pip install -r requirements.txt pip install -r tutorials/requirements.txt
+   pip install -r requirements.txt
    ```
 5. Access the tutorials folder and launch the jupyter notebooks:
    ```